 Currently Aaron is studying for the CSPS (Certified Special Populations Specialist) through the NSCA.
 His CSPS certification will add to his competencies as a Neuro-Recovery Specialist who, using an individualized approach, assess, motivate, educate, and train individuals with chronic and temporary health conditions.

 Aaron’s desire to see his clients succeed is what drives him, daily, to provide them with specific workouts to best meet their needs and desires.

-Dr. Liz Garcia has joined REACT full-time as our Clinical Director and Physical Therapist to launch a clinical program specializing in neurologic rehabilitation and vestibular rehabilitation.
+Dr. Liz Garcia joined REACT full-time in October 2017.
+By adding physical therapists to our team of neuro-recovery specialists we can now offer neurological rehabilitation and vestibular rehabilitation.
+Liz also serves as our lead for the clinical trials and research REACT is working on under the direction of UT Dallas's TxBDC and UTSW.
 Previously, Liz worked at Baylor University Medical Center at Dallas, where she worked in oncology, the solid organ transplant unit, the emergency department, and on both the stroke and trauma units and ICUs.